 What are the results?

 PEEL showed that very substantial classroom change is possible.
-Outcomes include a huge repertoire of teaching procedures designed to promote effective learning; findings about the nature of student change, and teacher change; and findings about the nature of collaborative professional development in schools and between the school and tertiary sectors.
+Outcomes include a huge repertoire of teaching procedures designed to promote effective learning (Literary Sociograms, see below, are an example); findings about the nature of student change, and teacher change; and findings about the nature of collaborative professional development in schools and between the school and tertiary sectors.
 Schools and teachers reported substantial changes to teaching practice and to the classroom environment.
 Teachers consistently reported much higher levels of student interest and engagement as well as learning that is more informed, purposeful, intellectually active and independent.
 Over the the 30 years of PEEL, teachers aimed to promote what are termed Good Learning Behaviours in their students.
 They have also identified a number of Poor Learning Tendencies exhibited by many students and developed procedures (see PEEL in Practice) to reduce these behaviours.

 “A Literary Sociogram”